 Instructions

-- Saute the pancetta and aromatics: Heat 2 tablespoons of olive oil in the Instant Pot over sauté mode until the oil is shimmering.
-(Use medium heat for a stovetop PC).
+Sautรฉ the pancetta and aromatics: Heat 2 tablespoons of olive oil in an Instant Pot set to Sautรฉ mode, or use medium heat for any other pressure cooker.
 Add the pancetta, onions, carrots, celery, and garlic.
-Sprinkle with the crushed red pepper, Italian seasoning, and ½ teaspoon sea salt.
-Sauté until the onions soften, about 5 minutes.
+Sprinkle with the crushed red pepper, Italian seasoning, and ยฝ teaspoon sea salt.
+Sautรฉ until the onions soften, about 5 minutes, stirring and scraping the bottom of the pot occasionally with a flat-edged wooden spoon to make sure none of the onions are sticking.

-- Simmer the zucchini and pasta: Remove the lid carefully, opening away from you – even when it’s not under pressure, the steam in the cooker is very hot.
-Set the cooker to sauté mode adjusted to high (medium-high heat), cover (but don’t lock the lid), and bring the pot to a boil.
-Stir the zucchini and pasta into the simmering beans and cook for 8 minutes, or the time listed on the pasta package.
-Stir in 1 teaspoon fine sea salt.
-Serve, sprinkling with grated pecorino Romano at the table.
+Simmer the zucchini and pasta: Remove the lid carefully, opening it away from you โ even when it's not under pressure, the steam in the cooker is very hot.
+Set the cooker to Sautรฉ mode - high (or medium-high heat), cover (but don't lock the lid), and bring the pot to a boil.
+Stir the zucchini and pasta into the simmering pot and cook for 8 minutes or for the time listed on the pasta package.
+Stir in ยฝ teaspoon of fresh ground black pepper and (optionally) the balsamic vinegar.
+Sprinkle each bowl with some grated pecorino Romano, serve, and enjoy!

 - Prep Time: 1 hour